-Safety, Security and Service
+Safety, Security and Service (the Saint-Denis Convention)

 The Council of Europe Convention on an Integrated Safety, Security and Service Approach at Football Matches and Other Sports Events was opened for signature on 3 July 2016 in Saint-Denis (France), at a UEFA EURO 2016 quarter-final match.

 - It also promotes co-operation between all public and private stakeholders, including supporters, in order to provide a safe, secure and welcoming environment at football matches and other sports events.

-Best practices on Safety, Security and Service
+- Safety, Security and Service (the Saint-Denis Convention)

-Opening for signature of the Convention
+- The purpose of the Convention

 - Recommendation (2015)1, revised in 2019

 - The Committee on Safety and Security at Sports Events